alessiomason/express-react-template/README.md

 	- The client is developed in TypeScript using the React library and the Bootstrap framework

 ## System architecture
-The server exposes a set of APIs to operate and serves as static files the client, which in turn uses the APIs exposed by the server.
+The server exposes a set of APIs to operate and serves the client as static files, which in turn uses the APIs exposed by the server.

 ## Running the software
 The template is made to be deployed on a Heroku container, which runs the two scripts in the main `package.json`.
 Such scripts can be modified to run the web app elsewhere.